dmetola/Python_Solutions_For_30_Days_of_Code_Challenge_HackerRank_2020/README.md

 # 30_Days_of_Code_Challenge
-A comprehensive compilation of the 30 Days of Code Challenge by HackerRank, in Python 3.
+A comprehensive compilation of the solutions for the 30 Days of Code Challenge, by HackerRank, in Python 3.

 This repository meets the purpose of aiding upcoming challengers to the 30 Days of Code Challenge in HackerRank.
 The main aim of the challenge is to code without help or copying, but it is also known that it is good to have a place to go when you feel stuck or unsure of your answer.